lellasone/open_computers_programs/ships/ground_squirrel/README.md

 ## Weapons
 The GS has six T2 launchers arranged as a single battery.
-They are fed by a single obsideon chest and the ship can reliably fire about 3 volleys per minute.
+They are fed by a single obsideon chest and the ship can reliably fire one volley per minute.
 The GS lacks a fire control computer, but has two balconies and a protected roof which can be used to manually target the launchers with a radar gun or laser-designator.